MicrosoftDocs/win32/desktop-src/automat/creating-a-registration-file.md

 ---
 title: Creating a Registration File
-description: Before an application can use OLE and Automation, the OLE objects must be registered with the user's system registration database. ms.assetid: '84024523-d8a1-480b-a2cb-6f4e0681ea0e'
+description: Before an application can use OLE and Automation, the OLE objects must be registered with the users system registration database. ms.assetid: 84024523-d8a1-480b-a2cb-6f4e0681ea0e ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Creating a Registration File